 You’re welcome to stop by and have a look at previous discussions before subscribing.
 Our discord forum will soon be live but for now, the newsletter is the best place to find our community.

 While it’s important to limit our consumption, we do of course need to purchase essentials and occasional treats.
-When doing so, we recommend making thoughtful purchases from local stores where possible.
+When doing so, I recommend making thoughtful purchases from local stores where possible.

-To assist with this we have created ‘The Hub‘ where we list ethical stores and markets.
+To assist with this I have created ‘The Hub‘ where I list ethical stores and markets.
 These might be zero waste stores, vintage clothing outlets, farmers’ markets, bulk food stores and small businesses you might wish to support.

 You can often purchase from these stores online but if they have a local store near you then you can limit your emissions by walking, cycling or taking public transport to do your shopping.

-The Hub is a new section of Sustainability Cubed and we welcome ideas for businesses or products to add here.
+The Hub is a new section of Sustainability Cubed and I welcome ideas for businesses or products to add here.

 Openness and transparency are important in all aspects of sustainability.
 This is especially true as we witness the growing trend of greenwashing from brands and organisations across all industries.

-At Sustainability Cubed we do our best to be as transparent as possible.
-To that end, the ‘Behind the Scenes‘ section of our website outlines our environmental impact via a regularly updated sustainability report.
+At Sustainability Cubed I do my best to be as transparent as possible.
+To that end, I regularly update this sustainability report detailing the environmental impact of this website.